 But comprehending subjectivity is different.
 It starts with a deep and intimate understanding of your customer.
 What makes Mr. Anscheidt’s billion-dollar buyers select the Bugatti Chiron over competitive offerings from Ferrari or Lamborghini?
 Why did Mr. Anscheidt invest heavily in that classic Porsche when he could have driven his own product?

 The answer is found not by simply solving for a known customer problem or filling a need, but by igniting your customers’ passion.
 To excel at product development, it’s imperative that you understand your customers’ hopes, dreams and desires.
 You must learn what motivates them, what excites them and what they live for.
 This is the inspiration for a premium product.
 This is what leads to innovation that delivers that “value in excess of what is expected.”
-This is what led to the original iPhone magic, what set TWA stewardesses apart in the golden era of flight and what your customers yearn for.
+This is what led to the original iPhone magic, what set TWA stewardesses apart in the golden era of flight and what

 This isn’t, however, a one-time process.
 Yesterday’s breakthrough is today’s baseline.
 Delivering a premium experience is an iterative process of evolving (and sometimes reinventing) your products.
 It’s perpetually driven by that intimate understanding of your customers, which can enable you to repeatedly deliver a value in excess of their expectations.
 This is what will set your products apart.